huangjunwen/JustSQL/README.md

 # JustSQL

-JustSQL is a tool to generate wrapper code for SQL.
+JustSQL is a tool to generate golang wrapper code for SQL.
+It's base on [tidb](https://github.com/pingcap/tidb).